TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 76/Psalms 76.3.md

 ---

-There he brake the arrows of the bow; The shield, and the sword, and the battle. {{Selah
+There he broke the flaming arrows of the bow, the shield, and the sword, and the weapons of war.
+Selah.